 About the author

-T. J. Anderson III is an assistant professor of English at Hollins University, a recipient of a Fulbright Fellowship to Egypt, and the author of a book of poetry, At Last Round Up.
+T. J. Anderson III is the chair of the English department at Hollins University, a recipient of a Fulbright Fellowship to Egypt, and the author of a book of poetry, At Last Round Up.

 “How often does one find a scholar with almost equal passion for poetry and for jazz?
 T. J. Anderson is as much a discerning scholar as he is a sensitive poet, and has been able to articulate the power and pertinence of jazz poetry in American culture with tremendous facility and insight.
 This book will command attention in the field for a long time to come.”